Pavel-Durov/blog/src/db-data-migration-using-k8s-jobs-and-helm/README.md

 ### Defining our K8S JOB

-Let's start with a simple job definition as if we do not intend to use helm yet:
+Let's start with a simple job definition as if we do not intend to use Helm yet:
 > Note: I am using and example docker image - `nginx-helloworld`.
 This is only for illustration purposes, don't expect it to work out of the box!

 ```yaml